 GET PROFESSIONAL HELP

-No. Not that kind of professional.
-A personal trainer is a great motivator with built in accountability.
-A fitness professional will keep you on track with effective exercises so you get the most out of the time spent in the gym.
-They will make sure you are progressing regularly and at the correct rate to prevent wasted time, overtraining or injury.
+No, not that kind of professional help.
+A personal trainer can be an excellent motivator with built-in accountability.
+A fitness professional will keep you on track with effective exercises, so you get the most out of the time spent in the gym.
+They will make sure you are regularly progressing and at the correct rate to prevent wasted time, over-training, or injury.

 How do you stay motivated?